Close Menu

 Then she turned back to her brother and took over.

-How She Resolved a Conflict I Couldn’t
+How She Handled the Sibling Conflict I Could Not

 Within about thirty seconds, the screaming stopped.